 - People open up to you—even if you don’t want them to.

 - You have a calming, soothing, restorative effect on people.
 You might even be able to heal them.

 Below, you'll find a full description of each sensation, plus a longer list of signs and abilities to look out for.

-1. When in public, do you constantly feel overwhelmed with inexplicable emotions for which you can’t determine the reason?
+1. When in public, do you constantly feel overwhelmed with inexplicable emotions for which you can find no reason?

 2. Do you experience other people's physical ailments?

-This is most common with those you have an emotional connection with, but can occur with anyone.
-A very good example of this would be suddenly feeling very lethargic and fatigued for no reason, and having to remain in bed for a day or two.
+This experience occurs mostly when you're with those you have an emotional connection with, but it can occur with anyone.
+After being around people who are not well, many empaths report feeling lethargic and fatigued and have to go to bed for a day or two.
 You’re not sick—not really.
-You’re not ill.
-Yet, you feel that you are.
+You’re not ill, yet you feel that you are.
 Profoundly.
-You later find out that your “illness” coincided with a lover or family member’s sudden fatigue (resulting from legitimate illness) even though they were in another country at the time and you had no idea until after the fact.
 Symptoms can also manifest in the form of chest pains, cramps, migraines, etc. You basically experience it all, without contracting the actual illness.

-3. Do you feel overwhelmed when watching something horrible in real life or even on television?
+3. Do you feel overwhelmed when watching something horrible... in real life or on television?

-This one sounds silly, but viewing the news or depressing commercials designed to induce sympathy and open wallets can debilitate an Empath for several hours.
-While most people get upset over homeless dogs and cats, an Empath will often feel like their hearts have been lanced.
-That’s a literal definition, by the way.
-It’s not something as shallow as sympathy or even ordinary empathy.
-It’s a feeling of guilt and moral empathy that cannot be easily assuaged.
-Crying is very common, and not just during that time of month when all the emotions are out of whack!
+This may sound silly, but watching the news or seeing those depressing or guilt-inducing commercials can debilitate an empath for several hours.
+For example, while most people worry about strays, an empath who sees a wounded and homeless dog might feel like their heart has been lanced.
+The feeling is not something as shallow as sympathy or even ordinary empathy.
+It’s a feeling of profound guilt and moral agony that cannot be easily assuaged.

 4. Do you ALWAYS know what someone really means?